gzweigle/open-hybrid-piano/hardware/releases/hps04/README.md

 ### Capabilties
 * CNY70 sensor.
-* Trimming resistor to fine tune output voltage maximum value.
+* Fixed resistors.
-* All resistors are surface mount packages.
+* All resistors are through hole.